Slack Logo

 Slack Logo 2013-2019

 The first emblem appeared even before Slack itself.
 It contained two elements, one of which was a pound sign.
 The hashtag consisted of four rounded strokes: red, blue, green, and orange.
 Where the stripes overlapped, complementary colors were used to make the image appear semi-transparent.
-Despite being two-dimensional, it added depth to it.
+Despite being two-dimensional, it added depth.

-The messenger’s name was written to the right of the octothorpe and balanced the color palette with a restrained gray color.
-The designers chose the Larsseit ExtraBold font, making all the letters lowercase.
+The messenger’s name was written to the right of the octothorpe, balancing the color palette with a restrained gray.
+The designers chose the Larsseit ExtraBold font, setting all letters to lowercase.
 Thanks to the lack of serifs, the word was easy to read even at a reduced scale.

 2019 – today